Now, I need to take Data Protection Seriously. Thanks EU

 Microsoft – Office 365

-Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow.
+Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery, and other functionality to help businesses scale and grow.
+Services used/Use Case: Route53, CloudFront and S3.
+Provides DNS to KS services, content delivery and cloud storage for KS Services.

 MailChimp is a web-based email marketing service.
-It helps you design email newsletters, share them on social networks, integrate with services you already use, and track your results
+It helps you design email newsletters, share them on social networks, integrates with services you already use, and track your results

 Cloudflare, Inc. is a U.S. company that provides content delivery network services, DDoS mitigation, Internet security and distributed domain name server services, sitting between the visitor and the Cloudflare user’s hosting provider, acting as a reverse proxy for websites.